A Simple Twist of Fate: Plot

-When high school music teacher Michael McCann discovers his wife is pregnant by his best friend, he divorces her and retreats into a life of solitude as a maker of finely crafted furniture in rural Virginia.
+When high school music teacher Michael McCann discovers that his wife is pregnant by his best friend, he divorces her and retreats into a life of solitude as a maker of finely crafted furniture in rural Virginia.
 Five years later, his only companion is a valuable collection of gold coins.
 Tanny Newland, the unsavory younger brother of politician John Newland, crashes his brother's car in the woods surrounding Michael's house, seriously injuring the woman he is with.
-Afraid of being arrested for drunk driving, Tanny steals Michael's coins while he is sleeping, takes off into the night and is never seen again.
+Afraid of being arrested for drunk driving, Tanny steals Michael's coins while he is sleeping, takes off into the night, and is never seen again.

-Weeks later during a winter storm, Michael is startled to discover a toddler has wandered into his home while he was outside gathering wood.
+Weeks later during a winter storm, Michael is startled to discover that a toddler has wandered into his home.
 A short distance away he discovers the body of her mother, a heroin addict whose car had run out of gas nearby.
 Unbeknown to him, the child is the out-of-wedlock daughter of John Newland, who participates in the investigation but keeps his relationship to the child a secret in order to protect his career.

 Michael is permitted to adopt the child and christens her Mathilda.
-She proves to be somewhat difficult in her early years, but with the help of friend and local shopkeeper April Simon, Michael manages to raise her to be a bright, personable, precocious young woman, and the once sour, lonely man is transformed by her presence.
-As John watches his daughter grow older, he begins to invite her to join him and wife Nancy in their home.
-John arranges for her to learn to ride a horse, eventually giving her one of her own.
+She proves to be difficult in her early years, but with the help of friend and local shopkeeper April Simon, Michael raises her to be a bright, personable, precocious young woman, and he is transformed by her presence.
+As John watches his daughter grow older, he invites her to join him and wife Nancy in their home.
+John arranges for her to learn to ride a horse, eventually giving her one.

 Due to Nancy's two miscarriages and the couple's deep desire to have a child, Nancy insists on adoption.
 John finally reveals Mathilda's true identity and his desire to adopt her properly.
-Nancy encourages him to gain custody of the girl, and a trial ensues.
+Nancy encourages him to gain custody, and a trial ensues.

-Although John's lawyer tries to manipulate the court and Mathilda herself to see that the Newlands are the better parents, Mathilda herself still refuses and prefers Michael.
+Although John's lawyer tries to manipulate the court and Mathilda herself to see that the Newlands are the better parents, Mathilda prefers Michael.
 The judge is inclined to side with the Newlands, given their wealth and ability to provide Mathilda with advantages she never would have with Michael.
 Then the remains of Tanny Newland – surrounded by the gold coins he stole from Michael – are found at the bottom of the quarry his brother was draining to create a lake surrounded by real estate he planned to sell.

-Michael's sudden return to wealth – and the judge's realization that Tanny was most likely killed by his – convinces him that Mathilda should remain with Michael.
-The film ends with Michael taking Mathilda to visit her late mother's grave, in a remote potter's cemetery.
+Michael's sudden return to wealth convinces him that Mathilda should remain with Michael.
+The film ends with Michael taking Mathilda to visit her mother's grave.